enkomio/sacara/ISA.md

 endp
 ```

-When you want to retrieve the value of a local variable you have to specify it via its numeric index.
+When _Sacara_ needs to retrieve the value of a local variable it will specify the variable numeric index.
 This value is computed according to the order in which the variable appears in the code, starting from the top of the code and parsing each statement.

 Startgin from version **2.3** you can specify the local variable offset.
 To do so, you must specify the **offset value** followed by the **#** character and the **variable name** as in the following example: